StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 which makes it even more interesting and potent in terms of network visibility and monitoring.

 SMB analysis in Suricata
 =========================

 Suricata supports protocol analysis and logging of all SMB versions like SMB 1.x, SMB 2.x and SMB 3.x.
-Since Suricata 6, SMB has been further improved including thanks to community feedback and code donation.
+Since Suricata 6, SMB has been further improved thanks to community feedback and code donation.

 .. code-block:: JSON